--Market Disruption Events."
+Terms of the Notes-Market Disruption Events."

-Call Settlement Dates: The last business day of each month, beginning on April 30, 2020.
-The Call Settlement Date for the final performance of the Underlying Assets.
-You will receive \$1,000 for each \$1,000 in principal amount of the note, unless (a) a Trigger Event has occurred with respect to any Underlying Asset and (b) the Final Level of any Underlying Asset is less than its Initial Level.
+Call Settlement Dates: The last business day of each month (or the next business day, if not a business day), beginning on performance of the Underlying Assets.
+You will receive \$1,000 for each \$1,000 in principal amount of the note, unless a Trigger Event has occurred with respect to either Underlying Asset.

-Call Date will be the maturity date.
+October 30, 2020.
+The Call Settlement Date for the final Call Date will be the maturity date.

-Payment at Maturity: If the notes are not automatically redeemed, the payment at maturity for the notes is based on the amount equal to:
+Payment at Maturity: If the notes are not automatically redeemed, the payment at maturity for the notes is based on the maturity, for each \$1,000 in principal amount of your notes, a cash amount equal to: